rocky-linux/documentation/docs/books/nvchad/template_chadrc.md

 In the initial configuration there are three plugins marked as needing to be overridden and they are *treesitter*, *mason* and *nvim-tree*.
 Leaving out *nvim-tree* for the moment, we will focus on the first two that allow us to change our editing experience significantly.

 *treesitter* is a code parser that takes care of its formatting in an interactive way.
-Whenever we save a file recognized by *treesitter* it is passed to the parser which returns an optimally indented and highlighted code tree, so it will be easier to read, interpret and edit the code in the editor.
+Whenever we save a file recognized by *treesitter*, it is passed to the parser, which returns an optimally indented and highlighted code tree, making it easier to read, interpret, and edit the code in the editor.

 The part of the code that deals with this is as follows: